rider-rebooted/win_brenda_console/README.md

 *WARNING, THIS IS MY FIRST PYTHON PROJECT AND IT MAY HAVE SERIOUS ISSUES WHICH COULD COST YOU MONEY.*

-30/12/2015 **UPDATE - AMI update page gives you list of compatible AMIs** When entering a new AMI name you are now presented with a list of compatible options (scraped from a text file on my website)
+30/12/2015 **UPDATE - Gives you a list of compatible AMIs when updating** When entering a new AMI name you are now presented with a list of compatible options (scraped from a text file on my website)

 28/12/2015 **UPDATE - ability to change AMI**